KoganeShiro/ft_transcendence/README.md

 - [ ] Reload to know the status change
 - [ ] Limiter les char des messages ?
-- [ ] Check the padding so there is no scroll or change to w/s
 - [ ] Fix les bugs de collision

 - [ ] Check we call of the api to only call it when i am on the chat